-Privacy is, in online culture terms, a logical extension of the desire to get your rocks off without someone peering over your virtual shoulder, so it’s a fairly logical business move, particularly as MindGeek is a developer and proponent of geo-locking age verification systems for use in the UK, campaigning for their introduction after the government cancelled its plans for such a system.
+Privacy is, in online culture terms, a logical extension of the desire to get your rocks off without someone peering over your virtual shoulder, so it’s a fairly logical business move, particularly as MindGeek is a developer and proponent of geo-locking age verification systems for use in the UK, campaigning for their introduction even after the government cancelled its plans for such a system.

 Features and usability

-The application can be configured to start and connect when you log in to your computer, while more unusual options include a Scramble feature that attempts to hide the fact that you’re using a VPN from your ISP or anyone else who might be looking at your traffic.
+The application can be configured to start and connect when you log in to your computer, while more unusual options include a Scramble feature that attempts to hide the fact you’re using a VPN from your ISP or anyone else who might be looking at your traffic.